 Types of Thermostats

-Bimetallic Thermostats
+Bimetallic Thermostat

 These thermostats utilize a bimetallic strip as their main component.
 A bimetal strip is a composite material made by bonding two different metals with different coefficients of thermal expansion.
 The purpose of creating a bimetallic strip is to utilize the different rates at which the two metals expand or contract when exposed to changes in temperature.
 This results in the strip bending or curving in response to temperature variations.